kaveevishwajith/Kaveen-Vishwajith-/README.md

 🚀 **Backend Developer | Full-Stack Enthusiast | Networking Lover**
 🎓 Undergraduate at **BCI Campus** – BSc (Hons) in IT
-🎯 Passionate about **.NET, React, Next.js, Node.js, TypeScript, MS SQL, My SQL, Networking**
+💼 Currently working at **CESL** as a **Computer Programmer**
-📌 Completed Internship at **CESL** – ERP System Development
+✅ Completed Internship at **CESL** – ERP System Development
+🎯 Skilled in **.NET, React, Next.js, TypeScript, Node.js, MS SQL, MySQL, Networking**

 ---

 ## 🔥 About Me

-- 🌱 Exploring Backend Development & Computer Networking
+- 🌱 Exploring Fullstack  Development & Computer Networking
-- 🛠️ Hands-on with ERP systems, HR modules, and leave management
+- 🛠️ Hands-on with ERP systems, HR Modules
 - 📚 Always learning new technologies to sharpen my skills
 - 🤝 Open to collaborations on impactful projects